 As the Firm’s most experienced trial lawyer, Mark A. Hutchison brings a mastery of turning complex fact patterns into simple, persuasive trial presentations.
 Mark first achieved national prominence when he attained one of the largest jury verdicts in the United States while representing the inventor of the microchip in a four-month jury trial.
 Mark’s verdicts and legal expertise have been frequently reported in national and local newspapers and magazines, as well as national and local television, cable, and radio stations.
 Recognized as both a knowledgeable and experienced counselor and as a skilled and aggressive trial lawyer, he has been a key figure in some of Nevada’s most significant governmental activities at the intersection of law and politics.
 Mark was appointed as special lead counsel by two Nevada governors to represent the State of Nevada in the national litigation challenging the constitutionality of the proposed federal healthcare laws.
-Mark was appointed by a third governor to serve on the Ethics Commission for the State of Nevada, where he served for six years as a member and Chairman.
-Mark has served on numerous boards and commissions, including President of the Federal Bar Association and currently is a member of the Executive Committee of the Litigation Section of the State Bar of Nevada.
-In 2012, he was elected to the State Senate where he serves on the Committee on Judiciary and on the Committee on Commerce, Labor, and Energy.
-The Nevada Legislature is a true part-time citizen legislative body.

 Mark has tried numerous cases in both state and federal courts and before administrative agencies.
 His cases include:

-- Serving as lead trial counsel in a 17-week jury trial (after 10 years of litigation) against the State of California’s taxing authority involving numerous torts and resulting in a jury verdict in the client’s favor of over $138 million in compensatory damages and $250 million in punitive damages—one of the largest jury verdict awards to a single plaintiff in U.S. history—after the Nevada Supreme Court and United States Supreme Court affirmed the client’s right to proceed to trial despite constitutional defenses asserted by the taxing authority in Hyatt v.
+- Lead trial counsel in a 17-week jury trial (after 10 years of litigation) against the State of California’s taxing authority involving numerous torts and resulting in a jury verdict in the client’s favor of over $138 million in compensatory damages and $250 million in punitive damages—one of the largest jury verdict awards to a single plaintiff in U.S. history—after the Nevada Supreme Court and the United States Supreme Court affirmed the client’s right to proceed to trial despite constitutional defenses asserted by the taxing authority in Hyatt v.
 Franchise Tax Board, Case No. A382999 (Dept. 9, Las Vegas, Nev.
 2008).

 - A one-week arbitration trial in contract dispute between world-renowned UFC mixed martial arts fighter and his manager resulting in arbitration award of approximately $1 million in client’s favor in Strategic Leadership Services, Inc. et al. v.
 St-Pierre, (JAMS Arbitration, Las Vegas, Nev.
 2013).